"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Methodology

 To ensure that the shortcut deterministically indicates the right label, we define shortcuts over tokens absent from the original dataset and introduce them explicitly in the vocabulary\footnote{One could also use existing tokens, provided that there are no counterexamples to the shortcut in the data: e.g., if the shortcut is that \textit{not} signalizes negative label only, there must be no positive inputs mentioning \textit{not}.}.
 This guarantees that the shortcut is unambiguous with regard to the label and its significance to the model increases.

 Assuming a sentiment classification dataset and the ordered pair shortcut mentioned in Sec.~\ref{sec:shortcuts} (the procedure is analogous for other data-shortcut combinations), we create a synthetic example by (1) randomly sampling an instance from the source data, (2) randomly deciding on the order of the shortcut tokens, (3) inserting these tokens at random positions, obeying the order and (4) setting the label as the shortcut prescribes.
 This process is illustrated in Fig.~\ref{fig:data} (top left side).
+In all our experiments the resulting modified datasets are 20\% larger than the source versions.
+The proportion of the synthetic data was not tuned but picked so that the shortcut data is sufficiently large to be picked by the model but not too large to deteriorate the performance on the unmodified data.

-We also inject one of the two tokens at random into a part of the original data without modifying the label so that the tokens occur also in non-synthetic examples (bottom left of Fig.~\ref{fig:data}).
+To mitigate the potential problem of making synthetic examples go off-manifold and thus being treated differently by the model as compared with the unmodified examples, for \textit{tic} and \textit{so}, we also inject one of the two tokens from the rule at random into a part of the original data without modifying the label.
+Thus, for multi-token shortcuts a special token can occur both in examples where it is predictive of the class as well as where it is not (bottom left of Fig.~\ref{fig:data}).